Grave space reservation

 The grave to be reserved should be referred to by row and number on a churchyard plan.
 If there is no churchyard plan kept at the church, a sketch plan should be attached to the application showing the position of the grave to be reserved, with sufficient measurements from fixed points to enable the grave to be accurately identified.
 The completed form should then be sent to the Registrar.
 Details need to be provided of any memorials that the plot is next to as this information needs to be included on the Public Notice.

 A fee is payable on lodging the Petition.
-The current faculty application fee for 2022 is £311.20, and applies whether the application is for a normal grave space or for a plot for the interment of cremated remains.
-This fee is revised by The Ecclesiastical Judges, Legal Officers and Others (Fees) Order on 1 January each year.
+The current faculty application fee for 2023 is £317, and applies whether the application is for a normal grave space or for a plot for the interment of cremated remains.
 The appropriate fee is the fee applicable at the time when the Petition is lodged in the Registry, not when the Faculty is granted.